Love & Mercy (film)

 Love & Mercy is a 2014 American biographical drama film directed by Bill Pohlad about the Beach Boys' co-founder and leader Brian Wilson and his struggles with mental illness during the 1960s and 1980s.
-It stars Paul Dano and John Cusack as the young and middle-aged Wilson, respectively, with Elizabeth Banks as his second wife Melinda Ledbetter and Paul Giamatti as his psychologist Dr. Eugene Landy.
-The title comes from Wilson's 1988 song.
+It stars Paul Dano and John Cusack as the young and older Wilson, respectively, with Elizabeth Banks as his second wife Melinda Ledbetter and Paul Giamatti as his psychologist Dr. Eugene Landy.
+The title comes from Wilson's 1988 song of the same name.

 The film alternates between Wilson's production of the album Pet Sounds (1966) and his treatment under Landy's 24-hour therapy program in the late 1980s.
-Wilson called the film "very factual", albeit containing parts that "weren't actually as factual".
+Wilson called the film "very factual", despite containing parts that "weren't actually as factual".
 He had little involvement with its making, although Ledbetter was relied upon for the 1980s portions.
 The cast and crew maintained that nothing in the film was a "Hollywood" embellishment and that everything was intended to be as truthful as possible.
 Conversely, Landy's son Evan felt that his father was unfairly portrayed.
 Some minor inaccuracies were noted by critics, a number of which relate to the minimal coverage devoted to Wilson's family and collaborators.
 Ledbetter said that Landy's treatment of Wilson "was even worse" than the film portrays.